chemi5t/Hangman/README.md

 Create a class called Hangman.
 Pass in word_list and num_lives as parameters.
 Make num_lives a default parameter and set the value to 5.

-Initialise the following attributes:
+Initialize the following attributes:

 word: The word to be guessed, picked randomly from the word_list.
-Remember to import the random module into your script.

-word_guessed: list - A list of the letters of the word, with for each letter not yet guessed.
-For example, if the word is 'apple', the word_guessed list would be ['', '', '', '', ''].
+word_guessed: list - A list of the letters of the 'word', with "'_'" for each letter not yet guessed.
+For example, if the word is 'apple', the 'word_guessed' list would be ['', '', '', '', ''].
 If the player guesses 'a', the list would be ['a', '', '', '', ''].

 num_letters: int - The number of UNIQUE letters in the word that have not been guessed yet.